We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Before checking out our picks of contacts for astigmatism, here are some terms to know:

 - Dk/t: This measurement states how much oxygen the contact lens lets through to your eyes.
-The higher the number, the more breathability the contact lens has, which reduces the chance of irritation and damage from the contacts.
+The higher the number, the more breathability the contact lens has.

-- Silicone hydrogel: This material creates a more breathable, soft contact lens that may have high water content or be more absorbent than other materials.
+- Silicone hydrogel: This material creates a more breathable, soft contact lens.
 Note that each of the contact lens materials listed below — senofilcon A, lotrafilcon B, comfilcon A, nesofilcon A, and samfilcon A — are types of silicone hydrogel.

 - Lens type: 1- to 2-week disposables